xMcacutt/Ty1AP-Client/README.md

 When being given a thunder egg (thegg), the thegg will be either a Fire Thunder Egg, Ice Thunder Egg, or Air Thunder Egg for hub 1, 2, and 3 respectively.

 These thunder eggs are saved separately into the save data and can be tracked with the in game tracker.
-These are used to determine if the boss portal is spawned in Vanilla and Vanilla Bosses level unlock style.
+These are used to determine if the boss portal is spawned in Vanilla and "Checks - No Bosses" level unlock style.

-You will need to find or be given all 72 to complete the goals completion and all thunder eggs.

 #### Golden Cogs

 Golden cogs are stored similarly to thunder eggs.
 They can be redeemed for technorang checks in Julius' lab in Rainbow Cliffs.

-Currently, in order for you to redeem a later rang check, you must have both checked the earlier rang checks and also received the rang for each earlier check.
+You will need to redeem multiple times if you have a high enough cog count.
+The amount of cogs required for each stage is set using "Cog Gating".

 #### Bilbies